Brookridge Morgans began as a

 I am deeply involved with colorful Morgans and enjoy

-researching and writing about bloodlines related to the various colors
+researching and writing about breeding programs and bloodlines related to the various colors

 present in our breed.
-My articles have appeared in The Morgan Horse
+My articles currently appear in

 Classic Morgan Admirers, the Rainbow Morgan Horse Association